Subject: Tubular Tire Repair

 Sewing awls are available anywhere that sells leather handicraft supplies, such as Tandy Leather.

-For road tires, that are intended to be manually mounted and replaced on the road, tires with a rubberized base tape are preferred because these are easily and securely mounted by applying a coating of glue to the rim, allowing it to harden and mounting the tire to be inflated hard so that it will sink in and set.
+For road tires, which are intended to be mounted manually and replaced on the road, tires with a rubberized base tape are preferred because these are easily and securely mounted by applying a coating of glue to the rim, allowing it to harden, and mounting the tire to be inflated hard so that it will sink in and set.

 Because road tires are intended to be changed on the road, they use a glue that does not completely harden and allows reuse for mounting a spare.

 Track tires, in contrast, can be mounted using hardening glue such as shellac or bicycle-tire track glue.
 This glue is best suited for base tapes that are "dry" cloth.
 The tire is mounted either with a light coating of track glue on the base tape or unglued onto a good base of track glue whose last coat is still soft on the rim, into which the tire will set when inflated upon mounting.
 Hard glue prevents rolling resistance otherwise generated by the gummy road glue.
 Track glue is primarily useful for record attempts where every effort is needed.

 The most effective and fastest way to mount a tubular is to place the rim upright on the ground, stem hole up; insert the valve stem of the tire and with both hands stretch the tire with downward force to either side, working the hands downward to the bottom of the rim without allowing the tire to slacken.
 Try this before applying rim glue on a dry rim, and inflate the tire hard so that afterward, mounting is easier on the glued rim.